loopbackio/loopback-datasource-juggler/docs/ldl.md

         }

 ### Property definitions
+A model consists of a list of properties.
 The basic example use `propertyName: type` to describe a property.

 Properties can have options in addition to the type.
 LDL uses a JSON object to describe such properties, for example: